FizzerUK/CV/README.md

 ### **Profile**

-***Graduate of the SANS Institute government-funded Upskill in Cyber Programme 2022, currently exploring opportunities within the cyber sector with an ambition to progress further within security operations and detection engineering.***

-***

 Experienced SOC/NOC Analyst with a strong focus on threat detection, event triage, and alert investigation.
 Experienced in triaging events and investigating alerts using Microsoft Sentinel, Microsoft Defender for Endpoint (MDE), and Splunk.